geoescobar/README-Generator/Develop/README.md

   #### Why did you build this project?

-  * To help have a professional template ready for future use.
+  * To create a more efficient way to make read me files.

   #### What problem does it solve?

-  * This solves the problem of having to make a read me from scratch.
+  * Solves the need to build read me files from scratch.

   #### What challenges did you face?

-  * How to navigate npm.
+  * How to actually download the inquirer package and few minor details on the read me format

   #### What did you learn?

-  * Tons of stuff regarding es6, node, and npm
+  * How to use NPMJS and implement it onto  my own projecs

   ---
   ## Links